EpicGames/Signup/README.md

 [Unreal Engine](https://www.unrealengine.com/en-US/solutions/games) for game development is free to get started (a 5% royalty only kicks in when your title earns over $1 million USD)

-To access our repositories, sign up for an Epic account at [UnrealEngine.com](https://www.unrealengine.com) and register your GitHub ID using [these instructions](https://www.unrealengine.com/ue4-on-github).
+To access our repositories, sign up for an Epic account at [UnrealEngine.com](https://www.unrealengine.com) and link your GitHub account using [these instructions](https://www.unrealengine.com/ue4-on-github).

 After that, you can find our repositories here: